A daily regimen of pills for those living with HIV may soon be a thing of the past.

 HIV treatment has evolved

-Slightly more than 1 million people in the United States are infected with HIV.
+Slightly more than people in the United States are infected with HIV.
 Of those, 1 in 7 don’t know they’re infected.

 This latest study represents another potential advancement in a long evolution of medication options.